EdutieProject/edutie-backend/docs/auth/readme.md

 ```

+# Authorization

+In the edutie application context standalone roles are separated.
+Thus, authorization server (keycloak) roles are not strictly related to edutie roles and role profiles

+Since Edutie application does not distinguish roles and role profiles, the profile is interpreted as a role.

-## Internal authorization
+## Internal process

 Edutie Backend Application stores data in its database regarding edutie context about the user.
 Thus, Edutie stores users role profiles and let them.
 1. JWT is decoded.
 The important claims for us is the `SUB` (subject) claim, which is the user identifier.
 Its uniqueness allows us to distinct users.
 2. UserId is used to check if the role profile required to perform the operation exists.
-3. If it exists, operation is performed and its result is returned.
+3. If it exists, operation is performed - query or command is handled - and the operation result is returned.
 Otherwise, response "Forbidden" is returned.

+## Authorization roles

+Above authorization process encompasses role profiles and their presence.

+### Administrator

+Administrator role as of this moment is "borrowed" from the authorization server.
+This role is assigned automatically when administrator authorization server role is reflected in the incoming JWT.

+### Educator

+Educator role can be assigned to user by an administrator, therefore it is a **restricted role**.
+Educator role profile is a profile for users that create content in the application.

+### Student

+Student is a default role for users.
+It is assigned automatically to every user, if the flow requiring this role is invoked.